tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 path1: /likeadeveloper.html
 ---

-Enough with the abstract concepts.
 Let's start using an actual REST API to get more familiar with how they work.
 In the upcoming sections, you'll explore some weather APIs in the context of a specific use case: retrieving a weather forecast.
 By first playing the role of a developer using an API, you'll gain a greater understanding of how your audience will use APIs, the type of information they'll need, and what they might do with the information.

 * TOC
 {:toc}

 ## Sample scenario: How windy is it?

-Let's say that you're a web developer and you want to add a weather conditions feature to your site.
-Your site is for bicyclists.
+Let's say that you're a web developer and you want to add a weather conditions feature to your site, which is for cyclists.
 You want to allow users who come to your site to see what the wind and temperature conditions are for biking.
 You want something like this:

 {% if site.format == "pdf" or site.format == "kindle" %}
 <img class="small" src="images/restapi_windycall.png" alt="Wind meter conditions for website" />